splewis/get5-web/README.md

 [![Build Status](https://travis-ci.org/splewis/get5-web.svg?branch=master)](https://travis-ci.org/splewis/get5-web)

+**Status: Experimental, not supported.**

-This is an **experimental** web panel meant to be used in conjunction with the [get5](https://github.com/splewis/get5) CS:GO server plugin.
+This is an **experimental** (proof-of-concept) web panel meant to be used in conjunction with the [get5](https://github.com/splewis/get5) CS:GO server plugin.
 It provides a more convenient way of managing matches and match servers.

 ## How to use it: